denten-papers/harcourt-exposed/intro.md

 we do not comply we would be vulnerable to another terrorist attack.
 History tells us of a graver danger: tyranny, brought on by rushed measures during seemingly exceptional times.
 We do not live under a tyrannical regime today.
-Harcourt's book identifies infrastructures that have the potential to invite tyranny.
+But Harcourt's book does identify infrastructures that have the potential to invite tyranny.

 In light of this danger, no less real or pressing than terrorism, I am puzzled by the decline of the anti-war movement.
 Anti-war rhetoric that defined a